ItzSamdam/nodejs-eshop/README.md

-## About School Management System
+## About NodeJS Eshop API

+NodeJS Eshop API is a REST API for Ecommerce Application.
+It is built with NodeJS, ExpressJS, MySQL, Prisma ORM, JWT, Passport, Multer, Nodemailer, and other libraries.
+It is a complete and fully functional Ecommerce API for Ecommerce Application.

 ### Features
+- Admin Dashboard
-- Students Management
+    - User Management
-- Admissions Management
+    - Inventory Management
-- Authentication
+    - Product Management
-- Teachers Management
+    - Order Management
+    - Order Tracking
+    - Multi Payment Gateway
+    - Invoice and Print
-- Notices
+    - Reports and Analytics
+    - Multi Language and Currency Support - coming soon

-- Events
+- User Dashboard
-- Attendance Management
+    - User Profile Management
-- Reports and Grades
+    - Order Processing and Payment
+    - Order Tracking
+    - Order History
-- Payments and Invoices
+    - Invoice and Print
-- Roles and Permissions
+    - Multi Language and Currency Support - coming soon

+- Other Features

 ## Changelog